brettz9/filebrowser-electron/README.md

 1. List view/Gallery view
 1. Ideally would allow separate windows and tabs, with menu bar
+    1. At such point, ensure key commands (e.g., copy/cut/paste attached to icon table) work globally instead of only when the element (table) is focused

 1. More Editing Metadata/File
 1. Demo with file handler web apps (may need to restore webappfind if